fossasia/wp-dev-buddy/readme.txt

 == Upgrade Notice ==

 = 2.3.2 =
-Masked OAuth Access Token data is now properly unmasked upon saving on the settings page, meaning that connection credentials are not erroneous when it comes to communicating with Twitter
+Masked OAuth Access Token data is now properly unmasked upon saving on the settings page, meaning that connection credentials are not erroneous when it comes to communicating with Twitter.
+NOTE: It's likely you will need to re-enter your OAuth Access Token.

 = 2.3.1 =
 Rectified errors in the code that caused fatal error